 Pay attention to the way your partner responds.
 Do they moan?
 Do they guide your hand to a particular place?
 These are signs that you’re heading in the right direction.
 But often the signals aren’t so clear, so talk to each other about what you’d like to try.
 Many people find talking about it really arousing too.

 Use a condom

 Always use a condom.
 That way you not only prevent unwanted pregnancy but also protect against STDs (sexually transmitted diseases).
-The pill only stops the woman from getting pregnant.
+Most other family planning methods only stop the woman from getting pregnant.

 Accidents with condoms are nearly always the result of using them wrongly.
 So read the instructions carefully and use one to practise.
 Boys can practise on themselves, and women can practise by putting a condom on a banana.

 You can read more about using condoms in the section on birth control.